-The course will consist of lectures on visualization techniques, fluid physics, critique sessions, and a guest lecture or two.
-Emphasis will be placed on the production and critique of student images; there will be six assignments consisting of an image or video, and an accompanying report, plus live and written peer critiques.
+The course will consist of lectures on visualization techniques and fluid physics, critique sessions, and a guest lecture or two.
+We will focus on the production and critique of student images; there will be six assignments consisting of an image or video, and an accompanying report, plus live and written peer critiques.
 Two of the assignments will be of atmospheric clouds.
-For the four lab scale experiments you'll design and carry them out on your own, although you can use help from the people you live with, keeping the pandemic in mind.
+For the four lab scale experiments you'll do the first one on your own, and then I'll assign you to a small team for the remaining three assignments.
 There will be some flow vis and photographic equipment available for check-out.
 You'll be expected to try various techniques throughout the semester including at least one video, but what and when are up to you.
-A final showing will be presented in Zoom during our final exam slot, and will be open to the public; invite your friends and family
+A final showing will be presented in Fiske Planetarium during our final exam slot, and will be open to the public; invite your friends and family.

-There are no formal lab sessions; instead you are expected to treat assignments as homework.
+There are no formal lab sessions; instead, you are expected to treat assignments as homework.
 Plan to play with flow vis every couple of days for short periods; this will allow you to iterate to get the best results, and frequently bring joy and wonder into your life.
 Leaving assignments to the last minute often results in sadness and regret.